Battersea: History

-The present church, which was completed in 1777, hosted the marriage of William Blake and Catherine née Boucher in 1782; Benedict Arnold, his wife, Peggy Shippen and their daughter were buried in its crypt.
+St Mary's Church, completed in 1777, hosted the marriage of William Blake and Catherine Boucher in 1782.
+Benedict Arnold, his wife Peggy Shippen, and their daughter were buried in the crypt of the church.

 Battersea Park, a 200 acre northern rectangle by the Thames, was landscaped and founded for public use in 1858.
 Amenities and leisure buildings have been added to it since.

-Until 1889, the parish of Battersea was recognised as part of Surrey, after which the newly-formed County of London came into being and took over administration of the area.
+Until 1889, the parish of Battersea was part of the county of Surrey.
+In that year a new County of London came into being and the parish was made part of it.

 Agriculture

 Before the Industrial Revolution, much of the large parish was farmland, providing food for the City of London and surrounding population centres; and with particular specialisms, such as growing lavender on Lavender Hill (nowadays denoted by the road of the same name), asparagus (sold as "Battersea Bundles") or pig breeding on Pig Hill (later the site of the Shaftesbury Park Estate).
 At the end of the 18th century, above 300 acre of land in the parish of Battersea were occupied by some 20 market gardeners, who rented from five to near 60 acre each.
 Villages in the wider area: Wandsworth, Earlsfield (hamlet of Garratt), Tooting, Balham – were separated by fields; in common with other suburbs the wealthy of London and the traditional manor successors built their homes in Battersea and neighbouring areas.